lacoco-lab/lacoco-lab.github.io/joining/index.md

 *The next deadlines are **end of April 2026** for the Saarbrücken Graduate School, and **end of June 2026** for IMPRS-TRUST.
 If you're planning to apply via these portals, please send Michael a note via email.*

 **Open calls (only for applicants who will have an MSc by the start date of the PhD):**
-You can apply to this call for a joint PhD position with Alexander Koller's group [here](https://www.coli.uni-saarland.de/groups/AK/jobs/).
+You can apply to this call for a joint PhD position in our group and Alexander Koller's group [here](https://www.coli.uni-saarland.de/groups/AK/jobs/).
 The deadline is **May 11 2026**.

 **Direct application (only for applicants who will have an MSc by the start date of the PhD):**  You can directly apply to our lab by email.
 Admitted students will directly join our lab.
 Start dates are flexible and can be negotiated.
 In your email to Michael (mhahn@lst.uni-saarland.de), please include: